davidhalladay/Frido/README.md

 # *Frido*: Feature Pyramid Diffusion for Complex Scene Image Synthesis

 ---
-This is the official repository of [Frido](https://arxiv.org/abs/2208.13753).
+This is the official repository of [Frido](https://arxiv.org/abs/2208.13753) (AAAI 2023).
 Currently, text-to-image and layout-to-image for COCO are supported (inference-only).
 We will release more pre-trained models for other image synthesis tasks.
 Training code will be available in future version.
 Please stay tuned!

 ![Frido](./figures/model.png)
 ![demo](./figures/demo.png)